-To instruct the Commission on Church Order, meeting electronically with representatives of classes with dual-affiliated consistories, to develop a plan that accounts for an equitable payment of assessments/covenant shares without placing an undue burden on either classes or the denomination, for report to the 2023 General Synod.
+To instruct the Commission on Church Order, meeting electronically with representatives of classes with dual-affiliated consistories, to develop a plan that accounts for an equitable payment of assessments/ covenant shares without placing an undue burden on either classes or the denomination, for report to the 2023 General Synod.

-See the relevant portion of the report of the Commission on Church Order on pp. 183-191 of this workbook.
+See the relevant portion of the report of the Commission on Church Order on p.
+186.